 (ah, son in law! no, she … a while back..)

-asr shook his head impatiently and walked into the house without waiting to be invited in…
+asr shook his head impatiently and walked into the house not waiting to be invited in…

 “bua ji!” he called out.